openfaas/faas/ADOPTERS.md

 * [Black.ai](https://black.ai) - video encoding, transcoding - object detection for CCTV using AI.

-* [Cloud Initiatives](https://cloudinitiatives.com) - Used for customer installations for custom functionality, and for main product providing educational course metrics.

-* [Corva.ai](https://corva.ai) - "Corva is an information-sharing, collaboration-driving, and productivity-powering solution for your Drilling, Completions, Geoscience, and Sustainability teams."

-* [3fs](https://3fs.si) - 3fs is using OpenFaaS for automating repetitive development tasks like automatic rebasing, vendoring of dependencies on merge requests and many other things that make our developers lives easier

-* [Baidu](https://baidu.com) - A team within Baidu provides ML models to customers which are hosted on OpenFaaS - He Sun.

 * [Breu](https://breu.io) - Breu is using OpenFaaS to build an end user monitoring solution for hybrid cloud.

 * [BT](https://www.bt.com) - BT are using OpenFaaS to enable collaboration between data-scientists and developers.
 The teams are going from 3-years to build and deliver a PoC, to 3 months.
 See: [KubeCon video](https://www.youtube.com/watch?v=y77HlN2Fa-w)